hasindu2008/f5c/_docs/commands.md

   Parameter profile to be used for maximising the performance to a particular computer system.
 The profile parameters are always applied before other options, i.e., the user can override these parameters explicitly.
 Some example profiles are laptop, desktop, hpc.
 See [profiles](https://f5c.page.link/profiles) for the full list and details.
 * `--iop INT`:
   Number of I/O processes to read FAST5 files [default value: 1].
 Increase this value if reading FAST5 limits the overall performance.
 A higher value (can be as high as 64) is always preferred for systems with multiple disks (RAID) and network file systems.
+* `--pore STR`
+   Set the pore chemistry.
+Specify r9 for R9.4 data and r10 for R10.4 data [default value: r9 for FAST5, autodetected for SLOW5].
 *  `--slow5 FILE`:
   read raw signals from a slow5 file instead of fast5 files. --iop option is not required for slow5.
 * `--min-mapq INT`: